What’s it like being a full time travel blogger?

-‘Nothing good comes easy’ as they say, and that’s definitely true when it comes to blogging.
+They say that ‘nothing good comes easy’, and that’s definitely true when it comes to blogging.
 Once you decide to go full time, you either choose to go the distance, or fall at the first hurdle.

 I work solo, so everything’s on me.
 From planning the articles and writing, to taking photos and managing my social media, it’s a one-person job.